Congratulations, you made it!

 I’d encourage you to set some goals and keep working towards them.
 Stay motivated.

-Thanks again for joining me on this beginner’s journey.
+Thanks again for joining me in Beginner Guitar for Adults.
 I hope I’ve inspired you to achieve your guitar goals.
-I wish you many years of learning guitar successes and playing both beautiful music for yourself and the enjoyment of others.
+I wish you many years playing guitar for yourself and the enjoyment of others.

 Bye for now.